 Our clients owned a pleasant 19th century home with an extensive back garden in the village of Dirleton, East Lothian.
 Life for them was transformed with the arrival of triplets in 1996 and we were contacted shortly afterwards to deal with the architectural aftermath of this domestic event.

-Our solution in this case has been to semi-demolish the previous build-out at the rear of this modest 19th Century house, and to place in it a nursery at the garden end, a kitchen in the central section and connecting to this kitchen the previous kitchen within the main body of the house which is now converted into a dining area.
-The house in effect has not been extended but simply rationalised to provide more efficient use of the space and to place next to the garden those rooms which will benefit by their location there.
+Our solution in this case was to semi-demolish the previous build-out at the rear of this modest 19th Century house, and to place in it a nursery at the garden end, a kitchen in the central section and connecting to this kitchen the previous kitchen within the main body of the house which was converted into a dining area.
+The house in effect has not been extended but was simply rationalised to provide more efficient use of the space and to place next to the garden those rooms which would benefit by their location there.

 |Architects||Richard Murphy, Peter Besley|